What is a session?

 Whether you are new to counselling or would like to return after time away from it, knowing a a bit about what to expect can help with any anxieties you may have.

 Counselling begins with an initial consultation.
 This first consultation will be a chance for us to meet, get to know each other more, and discuss what has brought you to counselling.
 It is also a chance for you to ask any questions which you might have and for you to see what you can expect from counselling.
 It is also an opportunity to see if we would work well together, and I would invite you to think about this over our first meetings, as would I. These initial consultations last for 50 minutes.
 It is commitment free.

 How often do we meet and how much does it cost?

-Sessions are one to one and are weekly, at a regular time as this helps build trust, each week, lasting for 50 minutes and cost £50 per session in Tunbridge Wells or if online or telephone.
-Sessions cost £80 if in London face to face.
+Sessions are one to one and are weekly, at a regular time as this helps build trust, each week, lasting for 50 minutes and cost £50 per session in Tunbridge Wells.
+Sessions cost £80 if in London.

 Where am I based?